phpactor/indexer-extension/README.md

 Note that this can take a _long_ time.
 Refreshing the index should generally take less than a second however.

-In VIM the index will automatically be used for the Goto Implementations feature.
+In VIM the index will automatically be used for:

+- Goto Implementation(s).
+- Goto Definition.
+- Generally any other operation that requires a class name look-up.

+TODO:

+- [ ] Function indexing.